-We, King & Wood Mallesons, consent to the reference to our firm under the captions of "Item 3.D-Risk Factors-Risks Relating to Our Corporate Structure" "Item 4.C-Organizational Structure" and "Item 10.E-Taxation-People's Republic of China Tax Considerations" in the annual report of Jiayin Group Inc. (the "Company") on Form 20-F for the year ended December 31, 2021 (the "Annual Report"), which will be filed with the Securities and Exchange Commission on the date hereof.
-We further consent to the incorporation by reference of the summary of our opinion under the captions of "Item 3.D-Risk Factors-Risks Relating to Our Corporate Structure" "Item 4.C-Organizational Structure" and "Item 10.E-Taxation-People's Republic of China Tax Considerations" in the Annual Report, into (a) the Company's Registration Statement on Form S-8 (No. 333-233615) pertaining to the Company's 2019 Share Incentive Plan, and (b) the Company's Registration Statement on Form F-3 (No.333-255898).
+We, King & Wood Mallesons, consent to the reference to our firm under the captions of "Item 3.
+Key Information-Approvals Required from the PRC Authorities for Offering Securities to Foreign Investors" "Item 3.D-Risk Factors-Risks Relating to Our Corporate Structure" "Item 4.C-Organizational Structure" and "Item 10.E-Taxation-People's Republic of China Tax Considerations" in the annual report of Jiayin Group Inc. (the "Company") on Form 20-F for the year ended December 31, 2022 (the "Annual Report"), which will be filed with the Securities and Exchange Commission on the date hereof.
+We further consent to the incorporation by reference of the summary of our opinion under the captions of "Item 3.
+Key Information-Approvals Required from the PRC Authorities for Offering Securities to Foreign Investors" "Item 3.D-Risk Factors-Risks Relating to Our Corporate Structure" "Item 4.C-Organizational Structure" and "Item 10.E-Taxation-People's Republic of China Tax Considerations" in the Annual Report into (a) the Company's Registration Statement on Form S-8 (No. 333-233615) pertaining to the Company's 2019 Share Incentive Plan, and (b) the Company's Registration Statement on Form F-3 (No.333-255898).